Email FacebookTwitterMenu burgerClose thin

 What Is an Inheritance Tax?

-If the value of the assets being transferred is higher than the federal estate tax exemption (which is $13.61 million for tax year 2024 and $12.92 million for tax year 2023), the property can be subject to federal estate tax.
-States have their own exemption thresholds as well.
+If the value of the assets being transferred is higher than the federal estate tax exemption (which is $13.99 million for tax year 2025 and $13.61 million for tax year 2024), the property can be subject to federal estate tax.
+States have their exemption thresholds as well.
 Estate taxes are deducted from the property that’s being passed on before a beneficiary claims it.
-However, President Joe Biden has proposed eliminating the “stepped-up basis,” a provision that resets the value of inherited property to its current market value when its original owner dies.

-In contrast, with inheritance taxes, the focus is usually on who the heir has inherited the property.
-And while it’s possible to owe estate taxes at the state and/or federal level, inheritance taxes are only collected by states.
+In contrast, inheritance taxes focus on the heir who has inherited the property.
+While it’s possible to owe estate taxes at the state and/or federal level, inheritance taxes are only collected by states.

-Only six states impose an inheritance tax.
-So if you’re inheriting something from a person who lived in any of the following places, your inheritance might be subject to state taxes:
+As of 2025, only five states impose an inheritance tax, down from six in recent years.
+That’s because Iowa has fully repealed its inheritance tax as of Jan.
+1, 2025, after a few years of slowly phasing it out.
+So if you’re inheriting something from a person who lived in any of the following states, your inheritance might be subject to taxes:

-Even if you’re an heir and you live in any of these states, you’re off the hook if the benefactor who left you the inheritance lived in one of the other 44 states.
+Even if you’re an heir and you live in any of these states, you’re off the hook if the benefactor who left you the inheritance lived in one of the other 45 states or Washington D.C.

 Who Has to Pay an Inheritance Tax?